Who is Daniel Dubois, the new heavyweight boxing champion?

 Undisputed heavyweight champion Oleksandr Usyk vacated the IBF title, won by Dubois on Saturday, in June just five weeks after becoming the first fighter to unify the belts in nearly 25 years.
 Usyk will face Tyson Fury, whom he beat in a split decision on May 18, in a re-match for the WBA, WBO and WBC belts.

-It is unclear if Usyk will face off against Dubois, whose own take on matters is that finances will determine the identity of his next opponent be it the Ukrainian or Joshua.
+It is unclear if Usyk will face off against Dubois, whose own take was that finances would determine his next opponent, be it the Ukrainian or Joshua.

 “I would love a rematch, but either one really – whoever pays me the most,” Dubois told talkSPORT radio in the United Kingdom on Tuesday.